burlachenkok/exploring-python3/python3-note.md

 ## Operator Precedence

-Based on [C++ Tehnical Note/Lexical Analysis](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lexical-analysis) - in the terminology of Programming Languages, tokens are separate words of a program text.
+Based on [C++ Technical Note/Lexical Analysis](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#lexical-analysis) - in the terminology of Programming Languages, tokens are separate words of a program text.
 In most programming languages, the tokens fundamentally can be one of the following types:

 * a. **Operators**
 * b.
 Separators